vodquang96/django-anymail/docs/esps/mailgun.rst

     Added support for Mailgun's June, 2018 (non-"legacy") webhook format.

+.. versionchanged:: 6.1

+    Added support for a new :setting:`MAILGUN_WEBHOOK_SIGNING_KEY <ANYMAIL_MAILGUN_WEBHOOK_SIGNING_KEY>` setting, separate from your MAILGUN_API_KEY.

-If you are using Anymail's normalized :ref:`status tracking <event-tracking>`, enter the url in the `Mailgun webhooks dashboard`_.
+If you are using Anymail's normalized :ref:`status tracking <event-tracking>`, enter the url in the Mailgun webhooks config for your domain.
 (Be sure to select the correct sending domain---Mailgun's sandbox and production domains have separate webhook settings.)

 Mailgun allows you to enter a different URL for each event type: just enter this same Anymail tracking URL for all events you want to receive: